Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of galaxy properties on broad-band colours

 In Fig.~\ref{fig:diff_params} we show the impact of IMF, metallicity, dust attenuation, and nebular emission lines on galaxy colours in the \{g-r, r-i\} plane at $z=0.03$.
 Orange contour indicate the distribution of colours resulting from varying the \galaxpy parameter indicated by the title at the top of each panel; for reference, a blue shaded area displays the distribution of colours arising only from SFH variations.
 Both contours and shaded areas contain 90\% of the distributions.
 Broadly speaking, when varying metallicity, dust attenuation, and nebular emission line ratios, the area of colour space spanned by galaxy colours is significantly expanded beyond the extent of that resulting from SFH variations alone, in accord with previous results \citep[e.g.,][]{Pacifici2015}.

 Fig.~\ref{fig:diff_params} suggests that variations in SFH have a qualitatively different influence on galaxy colours relative to other galaxy properties.
-To quantitatively compare the impact of the SFH and distinct galaxy properties, we first determine the direction along which each \galaxpy parameter modifies colours; we then proceed to determine the angle between each of these directions and the SFH-direction.
-To determine the direction associated with a particular \galaxpy parameter in colour space, we start by computing, for each individual SFH from any of the libraries introduced in \S\ref{sub:data_sfh_library}, the first eigenvector of the distribution of colours resulting from varying the target parameter while holding all other parameters fixed to their fiducial values.
+To quantitatively compare the impact of the SFH and that of other galaxy properties, we first determine the direction along which each \galaxpy parameter modifies colours.
+Then, we proceed to determine the angle between each of these directions and the SFH-direction.
+A small (large) angle between the SFH-direction and a certain galaxy property indicates that variations in both this property and the SFH have a similar (different) impact on galaxy colors.
+To determine the direction associated with a particular \galaxpy parameter in colour space, we start by computing, for each SFH from any of the libraries introduced in \S\ref{sub:data_sfh_library}, the first eigenvector of the distribution of colours resulting from varying the target parameter while holding all other parameters fixed to their fiducial values.
 We thus end up with a distribution of eigenvectors, one for each element of the \umachine and \illustris libraries.
 Then, we marginalise over SFH variations by taking the average of this collection of eigenvectors; we refer to the resulting vector as the direction associated with the \galaxpy parameter under consideration.
+It is worth noticing that the first PC of all galaxy properties but $Z$ explains more than 97\% of the variance; for $Z$, the variance explained by the 1st PC drops to 90\% (see Table~\ref{tab:extra_params}).

 In Fig.~\ref{fig:diff_params}, orange arrows denote the direction along which distinct galaxy properties modify colours, while blue arrows show the SFH-direction.
-In Table~\ref{tab:extra_params} we collate the angle between the SFH-direction and the direction associated with each \galaxpy parameter; we find that all these angles are larger than 11 degrees. {\em We thus conclude that changes in metallicity, dust attenuation, and nebular emission line ratios modify colours in distinct directions of the colour space relative to SFH variations}.
+In Table~\ref{tab:extra_params} we collate the angle between the SFH-direction and the direction associated with each \galaxpy parameter; we find that all these angles are larger or equal to 12 degrees. {\em We thus conclude that changes in metallicity, dust attenuation, and nebular emission line ratios modify colours in distinct directions of the colour space relative to SFH variations}.